-As a business owner, you know that being able to process payments seamlessly can’t be understated in its significance.
-From customer satisfaction to improving your business’s general efficiency, fast payments are the lifeblood of any business.
+Being able to process payments can’t be understated in its significance.
+From customer satisfaction to improving efficiency, fast payments are the lifeblood of any business.

-Aside from the technical complications, being able to provide multiple payment options can be an effective way of boosting sales.
-Not every customer likes to pay by card, so offering various payment methods prevents potential customers from being alienated.
+Apart from the technical complications, providing multiple payment options can be an effective way of boosting sales.
+Not every customer likes to pay by card, so other payment methods prevent some customers from being alienated.

 Payment links

-Kicking things off, let’s explore payment links.
-As the name implies, these are a type of link generated either through a dedicated mobile app or browser dashboard, giving you the option to create and send payment requests with little to no hassle.
+Payment links are a type of link generated through a mobile app or browser dashboard, giving you the option to create and send payment requests with little to no hassle.

-Distributing these links is fairly effortless too, with various channels like email, text messages or messaging apps like WhatsApp all being great platforms to share the links through.
+Distributing these links is fairly effortless, with various channels like email, text messages or apps like WhatsApp all being great platforms to share the links through.

-Here’s how it works: You enter a transaction amount or add items to a bill in the software you send payment links from, then select how you want to share it (via text, email, messaging app or copy-and-paste).
+Here’s how it works: You enter a transaction amount or add items to a bill in the software you send payment links from.
+Then you select how to share it (via text, email, messaging app or copy-and-paste).

 Once the customer receives your payment link, all they need to do is click on it to launch their web browser, where they’ll automatically be redirected to the relevant page.
-Next, the customer just needs to enter their card details in the right sections, and a seamless and secure transaction can take place, just like normal.
+Next, the customer just enters their card details and confirms the details to complete the secure transaction online.

-Not only does this remove the limitations of having a fixed location or hardware, but it also means that the customer doesn’t have to download a specific app or create an account to purchase something.
+Not only does this remove the limitations of having a fixed location or hardware; it also means that the customer doesn’t have to download a specific app or create an account to purchase something.

-Generally speaking, this simplicity translates into convenience for your customers by reducing the number of barriers to purchasing something, thus making it more likely for them to complete the sale.
+This simplicity translates into convenience for your customers by reducing the number of barriers to purchasing something.
+In other words, it makes it more likely they will complete the sale.

 QR codes

-Instead of fumbling for cash or relying on a temperamental EFTPOS terminal, have you ever considered simply presenting them with a QR code?
+Instead of fumbling for cash or relying on a temperamental EFTPOS terminal, have you considered presenting them with a QR code?

-There are a few different options at your disposal here, but some of the more prominent examples include digital wallets like Alipay and WeChat Pay, which are popular mobile payment platforms in many different regions, not just Australia.
+There are a few different options at your disposal here.
+Some of the more prominent examples are digital wallets like Alipay and WeChat Pay, which are popular mobile payment platforms in many regions, not just Australia.

-Merchants can set up QR code payments through a few payment companies.
+Merchants can set up QR code payments through a payment company.
 The easiest (and free) one is Square that accepts debit and credit card payments via QR codes.

 Gift cards or vouchers